 - Medieval and Renaissance Studies

-The selective graduate program has been carefully sized to guarantee a critical mass of students engaged in our seminars while maintaining a low student-faculty ratio.
+Our program has been carefully sized to guarantee a critical mass of students engaged in our seminars while maintaining a low student-faculty ratio.
 This allows our faculty to thoughtfully mentor and advise our students as they move through the program.
 All graduate students have different interests and needs.
 We work closely with our students to plan courses of study, counsel on career decisions including the Versatile PhD, and advise research projects and dissertations.
 In addition, our faculty are regularly engaged in independent studies, readings groups, and collaborative research with graduate students leading to joint presentations and publications.

 Our students also regularly present at national and international conferences.
 We help our students through the process, from writing proposals to applying for travel funding.
 Our graduate students also work with each other to practice talks and workshop papers.
 Although our program is demanding and ideas are vigorously debated, it is exceptionally collegial.
 Our faculty supports students through exams and the job market.
 And we regularly socialize outside of the classroom, whether grabbing a beer at Columbus’s Oktoberfest, playing sports, or performing chamber music.